readthedocs/sphinx_rtd_theme/README.rst

 ------------

-You can help to translate the Read the Docs Sphinx Theme, please read the :doc:`` file for more details.
+You can help to translate the Read the Docs Sphinx Theme, please read the :doc:`translations </docs/translations>` guide for more details.